samblenny/txtseq/README.md

    highest priority.
 For example, to get the tightest drum timing, you can put percussion on voice 1.

-4. Store MIDI events as list of list, list of tuple, or list of namedtuple, because those all take much less CircuitPython RAM compared to a list of class instances.
+4. Store MIDI events packed as integers in an `array.array('L')` to save memory compared to regular lists of objects.